What is Sun Damage?

-Sun damage to the skin is a common concern for many individuals who have spent time in the sun without proper protection.
-The effects of prolonged sun exposure can be concerning, as it can lead to premature aging, wrinkles, age spots, and even skin cancer.
-But can sun-damaged skin be repaired?
-In this blog post, we will explore what sun damage looks like and options for treating and reversing sun damage in-clinic.
+Sun damage is a common skin concern for many individuals who have spent time in the sun without proper UV protection.
+If you're a child of the 70's or 80's you probably know what we're talking about.
+The effects of prolonged sun exposure can be concerning, as it can lead to premature aging, wrinkles, age spots, and an uneven skin tone.Â

 What Does Sun Damage Look Like?

-1. Wrinkles and Fine Lines:
+1. Wrinkles and Fine Lines

-2. Age Spots (Hyperpigmentation):
+2. Age Spots and Hyperpigmentation

-3. Uneven Skin Tone:
+3. Uneven Skin Tone

-Can I Treat And Reverse My Sun Damage?
+How Can I Treat My Sun Damage?

-The good news is that many effective treatments are available for repairing sun-damaged skin.
+Many effective treatments are available for repairing sun-damaged skin.
 While it's essential to protect your skin from further sun damage by using sunscreen daily and wearing protective clothing, here are some clinic-based treatments to consider:

 1. Chemical Peels: